Shayne Corson: NHL playing career

 Corson was a regular contributor for the Canadiens from 1986 until 1992, when he was traded to the Edmonton Oilers in exchange for Vincent Damphousse.

-He played with Edmonton for three full seasons before joining the St. Louis Blues.
-His time in Edmonton was marred by some controversy, as head coach George Burnett chose him as the team's captain during the 1994–95 season (Jan.-Mar.1995).
-Burnett would later strip Corson of the captaincy.
-He was signed by the Blues as a free agent in 1995, and the Oilers received the rights to Curtis Joseph as compensation.
+His time in Edmonton was marred by controversy: after assuming the captaincy to start the 1994-95 season, head coach George Burnett would strip Corson of the captaincy after only 35 games.
+The next season, he signed an offer sheet from the St. Louis Blues, which the Oilers did not match, and the Oilers received the rights to Curtis Joseph as compensation.

+He played in Edmonton for three seasons before signing with the Blues.
 During the 1996–97 season, the Blues traded him back to Montreal, where he played until 2000.
 The Toronto Maple Leafs then signed him as a free agent, and he spent three full seasons in Toronto before "resigning" in the middle of the post-season partly because of his ulcerative colitis.

 In a particularly fierce 2002 Stanley Cup playoffs series against the New York Islanders, Corson was involved in a fight with Eric Cairns, with Cairns being the clear winner of the bout.
 During the official's attempt to separate Cairns and Corson after the fight, Corson attempted to kick Cairns.
 The NHL subsequently suspended Corson for the deciding seventh game of the series.
 The Dallas Stars signed him during the last part of the 2003–04 season in order to add some grit and leadership for their playoff run, but the team was unsuccessful (losing in the first round to the Colorado Avalanche), and Corson retired afterwards.